-Smooth foam rollers are useful for individuals who are new to foam rolling because they provide even pressure across the entire roller.
-They tend to be less expensive than contoured or textured rollers, and the pressure is not as intense as a textured roller.
+Smooth foam rollers are useful for individuals who are new to foam rolling, because they provide even pressure across the entire roller.
+They tend to be less expensive than contoured or textured rollers, and the pressure is not as intense.

-For those who need a gentler touch or for those who want to adjust to foam rolling, smooth foam rollers are the better option.
+For those who need a gentler touch or for those who want to ease into a foam rolling routine, smooth rollers are the best option.

-Contoured foam rollers have knobs and ridges that allow an individual to apply pressure in different ways and in different intensities, giving that person a more targeted massage.
+Contoured foam rollers have knobs and ridges that allow an individual to apply pressure in different ways and in different intensities, giving a more targeted massage.

-Contoured foam rollers are more like getting a massage from a masseuse, as there are many ways to apply different amounts of pressure in different locations.
+The bumps and ridges make the experience more like getting a massage from a masseuse, as there are many ways to apply pressure in different locations.

 Foam rollers range in density from very soft to very hard.
 Typically, the color of the roller indicates its density.
 White tends to be softest while black is the hardest.
 Blue and red rollers tend to have a medium density, but this can vary by company.

-Individuals who are new to foam rolling likely would prefer one on the softer side so that they can adapt to the process of rolling out their muscles.
-After a while, they can graduate to a denser and harder foam roller.
+If you are new to foam rolling, one on the softer side is a good place to start.
+You can adapt slowly to the process of rolling out your muscles if your equipment doesn’t push you too hard.
+After a while, you can graduate to a denser and harder foam roller.
 These are more useful for long-term use because they are more durable.

 It’s important to find the proper density as a roller that is too soft will not provide the pressure needed while a roller that is too dense could cause bruising and pain.
-An individual needs to select the foam roller that is going to best serve his or her needs based on their physical goals.
+Try a few, then select the foam roller that is going to best serve your needs.

 Length & Diameter